 Meet the Staff

-The NYDBC staff is made up of the following personnel: Project Director, Project Coordinator, two Family Engagement & Outreach Coordinators, Project Assistant, Billing Assistant and Principal Investigator.
+The NYDBC staff is made up of the following personnel: Project Director, three Family Engagement & Outreach Coordinators, four DeafBlind Specialists, Project Assistant and Principal Investigator.
 Click here to meet the staff.
-With more than 50 years of collective experience in deaf-blindness, the core staff has a very broad range of knowledge and points of view concerning the needs of children and youth with combined hearing and vision loss.
+With extensive years of collective experience in deaf-blindness, the core staff has a very broad range of knowledge and points of view concerning the needs of children and youth with combined hearing and vision loss.

 Project Goals & Activities